tezos-commons/tezos-ipfs/Readme.md

 `tipfs` helps coordinate storage replication, and quick distribution of objects on IPFS, it can run with either an external, full IPFS node, or with a minimal embedded IPFS node depending on the use case.
-To communicate with other instances, we only need the default IPFS PubSub implementation, if you run wihtout a external node this is enabled automatically, if you use an existing IPFS node, make sure it has [PubSub enabled](https://docs.ipfs.io/how-to/configure-node/#pubsub), specifically, the newer [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) implementation.
+To communicate with other instances, we only need the default IPFS PubSub implementation, if you run without a external node this is enabled automatically, if you use an existing IPFS node, make sure it has [PubSub enabled](https://docs.ipfs.io/how-to/configure-node/#pubsub), specifically, the newer [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) implementation.